 - 65 grams / 2.2 oz tomato paste

 - Fill a large cooking pot with tepid water.
 Add 1 teaspoon of salt and add the butter beans.
-Let them soak for 24 hours before cooking.
+Let them soak overnight.

 - Drain butter beans in a strainer.

-- Heat olive oil in a pan over high heat.
-Add the chopped onion, garlic and sliced carrots.
-Cook till soft and golden in color.
-Add the chopped tomatoes and fresh herbs.
-Cook for 2-3 minutes stiring with a wooden spoon.
+- Heat 2 tablespoons of olive oil in a pan over high heat.
+Add the onion and garlic and cook until soft.
+Add the carrots and celery.
+Cook for 2 minutes more.
+Add the tomato paste and cook for 1 minute stirring with a wooden spoon for the paste to caramelize.

-- Bring heat to high and cook for approximately 10 minutes until sauce starts to thicken slightly.
-Preheat oven to 220°C/428°F.
+- Raise the heat and cook for approximately 10 minutes or until the sauce starts to thicken slightly.

 YOU MAY ALSO LIKE...